Unfolded Laplacian Spectral Embedding: A Theoretically Grounded Approach to Dynamic Network Representation

-Theorem 5 of Davis et al. (2023) is the main theorem where the authors assert that the set of dynamic embeddings $\Yh$ obtained from the dilated unfolded embedding is indeed cross-sectionally (spatially) and longitudinally (temporally) stable.
-However, we argue that the permutation matrix required for the theorem does not exist in general, and therefore the theorem does not hold.
+Theorem~5 of \citet{davis2023simple} claims that the dynamic embeddings \(\hat{\mathbf{Y}}\) produced by the dilated unfolded embedding are both cross-sectional (spatially) and longitudinal (temporally) stable.
+We show that the key permutation argument used to justify this claim fails: the required permutation matrix does not, in general, map the class of dilated unfolded adjacency matrices to itself.
+Consequently, the asserted invariance (and hence the theorem) does not hold in full generality.